Scots language: Grammar

 Modern Scots follows the subject–verb–object sentence structure like Standard English.
 However, the word order Gie's it (Give us it) vs. "Give it to me" may be preferred.

 The indefinite article a may be used before both consonants and vowels.
 The definite article the is used before the names of seasons, days of the week, many nouns, diseases, trades and occupations, sciences and academic subjects.
 It is also often used in place of the indefinite article and instead of a possessive pronoun.

-Scots includes some strong plurals such as ee/een ("eye/eyes"), cauf/caur ("calf/calves"), horse/horse ("horse/horses"), cou/kye ("cow/cows") and shae/shuin ("shoe/shoes") that survived from Old English into Modern Scots, but have become weak plurals in Standard Modern English – ox/oxen and child/children being exceptions.
+Scots includes some irregular plurals such as ee/een ("eye/eyes"), cauf/caur ("calf/calves"), horse/horse ("horse/horses"), cou/kye ("cow/cows") and shae/shuin ("shoe/shoes") that survived from Old English into Modern Scots, but have become regularised plurals in Standard Modern English – ox/oxen and child/children being exceptions.
 Nouns of measure and quantity remain unchanged in the plural.

 The relative pronoun is that for all persons and numbers, but may be elided.
 Modern Scots also has a third adjective/adverb this-that-yon/yonder (thon/thonder) indicating something at some distance.
 Thir and thae are the plurals of this and that respectively.

 The present tense of verbs adheres to the Northern subject rule whereby verbs end in -s in all persons and numbers except when a single personal pronoun is next to the verb.
 Certain verbs are often used progressively and verbs of motion may be dropped before an adverb or adverbial phrase of motion.

 Many verbs have strong or irregular forms which are distinctive from Standard English.

 The regular past form of the weak or regular verbs is -it, -t or -ed, according to the preceding consonant or vowel.

 The present participle and gerund in are now usually /ən/ but may still be differentiated /ən/ and /in/ in Southern Scots, and /ən/ and /ɪn/ in Northern Scots.

 The negative particle is na, sometimes spelled nae, e.g. canna ("can't"), daurna ("daren't"), michtna ("mightn't").

 Adverbs usually take the same form as the verb root or adjective, especially after verbs.
 Examples include Haein a real guid day ("Having a really good day") and She's awfu fauchelt ("She's awfully tired").